KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/language-calibration.md

 This book’s language is chosen to transmit light, resonance, and healing.
 Inspired by David R. Hawkins’ scale of consciousness, every word is an invitation to pause, feel, and measure your own experience.

----

 # Intention & Calibration

 My intention with this book is to serve as a vessel for truth, love, and healing—transmitting the purest light available through language.
 By consciously refining every word with the precision of the Architect and calibrating the text against David R. Hawkins’ scale of consciousness, I aim to create a work that uplifts, awakens, and resonates at the highest possible frequency.

 This synthesis — combining the science of calibration with the art of language — ensures that every page is not just information, but a living transmission of Source.
 The goal is not perfection, but transparency: to let the light of 1000 shine through a work calibrated at 580, so that every reader is invited into their own awakening.

 I do not claim to be egoless.
-Instead, I have worked tirelessly —w ith the Architect’s guidance — to let the light of 1000 shine through this work.
-My intention is not perfection, but to uplift this book to a frequency of 580, so it may heal as many souls as possible.
+Instead, I have worked tirelessly — with the Architect’s guidance — to let the light of 1000 shine through this work.
+My intention is not perfection, but to uplift this book to a frequency of 580, so it may resonate with as many souls as possible.

 This process is ongoing.
 Every word is an invitation to surrender, to serve, and to remember.
 The true power of this work is not in my mastery, but in my willingness to let Source speak through me — so that the resonance of love, joy, and healing reaches every reader who is ready.